How to Make a Delta Kite

 This delta is a tailless design that is 0.8 DL (96 cm, 38 1/2 in.) tall and has a wingspan of 2.0 DL (240 cm, 96 in.).
 Like traditional deltas, this kite has a floating spreader which keeps the leading edge spars apart.

-The MBK Dowel Delta is designed to fold down a slim cylindrical package like a Sled, thanks to the removable spreader.
+The MBK Dowel Delta is designed to fold down to a slim cylindrical package like a sled, thanks to the removable spreader.
 Setting up on the flying field takes just a couple of minutes.

 I have chosen to make "One Dowel Length" equal to 120 cm for every kite in the Dowel Series.
 If you are in North America, 48 in. of 3/16 in. dowel is close enough to 120 cm of 5 mm dowel.
 This will result in a kite with similar flying characteristics to my original.
 Make sure to find a hardwood type for your dowel.